pedroaodp/quantools/README.md

 # quantools
-A repository for quant programming with Brazilian papers and other things
+A repository for quant programming with Brazilian assets and stuff.
+This is an ongoing project.